Community Involvement and Volunteering

 Community Involvement Resources

-Volunteering with UHSA: The University Honors Student Association provides honors students with frequent volunteer opportunities.
+Volunteering with UHSA: The University Honors Student Association provides UHP students with frequent volunteer opportunities.
 Participating in these events is a simple and meaningful way for you to start getting involved in the community.
 Read the UHP Weekly News for notification of upcoming events.

 Service-Learning at the U of M: Courses that combine volunteering in the community with a structured learning environment.
 Credit-bearing service-learning courses automatically count as non-course Honors Experiences, but still require the submission of an experience approval form.